 Tamarack Complex Design and Cleanup: The prioritization of the Tamarack Complex cleanup is based on metals loading, accessibility to the public, impacts to adjacent roadways, and the upstream location of the sites relative to other source sites in Ninemile Basin.
-The design of the Tamarack Complex will be completed in 2021, cleanup is expected to begin in 2022.
+The design of the Tamarack Complex is currently underway, and cleanup is expected to begin in 2023.

-East Fork Ninemile Waste Consolidation Area: Developed in 2013, the EFNM Waste Consolidation Area (WCA) provides a location to consolidate mine waste materials, including waste rock and tailings, from cleanup activities throughout the Ninemile Basin.
-Wastes from the completed Interstate-Callahan Mine/Rock Dumps, Success and Interstate Millsite cleanups have already been placed and consolidated at this site.
+East Fork Ninemile Waste Consolidation Area: First developed in 2013, the EFNM Waste Consolidation Area (WCA) provides a location to consolidate mine waste materials, including waste rock and tailings, from cleanup activities throughout the Ninemile Basin.
+Wastes from the completed Interstate-Callahan Mine/Rock Dumps, Success, Interstate Millsite, and the Upper East Fork Ninemile Riparian Area cleanups have already been placed and consolidated at this site.

-The EFNM WCA will continue to receive wastes until the remedial actions have been completed for the EFNM, estimated to be 2024.
+The EFNM WCA will continue to receive wastes until the remedial actions have been completed for the EFNM drainage, estimated to be 2024.